chrisboden/knowledgesync/README.md

 # Use Google Docs as a Knowledge Base for LLMs

-This utility automatically synchronizes Google Docs and Sheets from a specified Google Drive folder to local files and generates rich metadata to be used as a knowledge base for LLMs:
+This utility automatically synchronizes Google Docs and Sheets from multiple Google Drive folders to local files and generates rich metadata to be used as a knowledge base for LLMs:
 - Google Docs are converted to Markdown files with rich metadata
 - Google Sheets are converted to CSV files with rich metadata
 - Uses async processing for efficient metadata generation via LLM
 - Produces a manifest containing metadata for each file
+- Supports multiple Google Drive folders with separate local destinations

 ## Setup